 |Our own tracking on our web sites||Do not use our web sites.||You will not view our web content.|

-|Sales and marketing||Ask us not to contact you or opt out of certain mailing lists.
-If you are unsure of how to do so, contact us.||You will not receive proactive sales and marketing communication from us, or those communications will be limited to those you have selected.|
+|Sales and marketing||Don’t opt-in to receive certain mailings from us, if unsure of how to do so, contact us.||You will not receive proactive sales and marketing communication from us, or those communications will be limited to those you have selected.|

 |Employment with Lumina||Do not fill out our form(s) or do not consent to our data collection.||You may be ineligible for initial or continued employment by Lumina.|

 In other cases, we collect and process your Personal Data from Public Information and we provide that to customers or third parties (each, a data controller), for whom we act as a processor, and such controller is contractually required to maintain a lawful basis for the processing, such as by consent, contract, a legal obligation for which the controller is subject, to protect the vital interests of the data subject or of another natural person, the performance of a task carried out in the public interest or the exercise of official authority vested in the controller, or a legitimate interest of the controller.

 As discussed previously, Lumina will share information we have about you in our databases with our customers and third parties (including but not limited to Personal Data, IP address, and geolocation data), to the extent relevant to a customer’s use of the Services.
 If you want to request deletion of your information in our database, please consult the section below regarding Your Choices Over the Information We Have About You.
 Data subjects in Europe have additional rights as set forth in the section entitled “GDPR” below.